pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 - *Conformist*: the downstream context is following the language of the upstream one blindly and has to "conform" to it
 - *Open Host Service*: the upstream context exposes a set of handy and documented services to the other
-- *Anti Corruption Layer*: the downstream system implements a layer of communication to prevent the upstream language from contaminating its own
+- *Anti Corruption Layer*: the downstream system implements a layer of communication to prevent the upstream language from contaminating the other.
+Very useful for sandboxing a legacy system.

 <img class='post-image' src="https://pascal.cc/assets/pictures/context_mapping.png">